brettz9/asyouwish/README.md

 5. XUL elements are not supported, but see [https://github.com/brettz9/asyouwish/wiki#wiki-xul](the wiki) for a possible means around it (though probably better to move away from XUL unless standard support is added in the future for XBL).
+6. The sync API can only be used currently to return one privileged object

 Future goals (scheduled)
 ====================